 As above, if any member has ideas which they feel could contribute to the success of the football club the board encourages them to contact the office by post via the club office: Broadhurst Park, 310 Lightbowne Road, Moston, Manchester, M40 0FJ or by email firstname.lastname@example.org.

 FC United relies heavily on its army of volunteers.
-If you wish to volunteer your time and expertise to FC United and help in any way then please contact firstname.lastname@example.org or use the process on this page
+If you wish to volunteer your time and expertise to FC United and help in any way then please contact email@example.com current volunteering opportunities can be found here.

 The club sells merchandise to raise funds for the club.
 These funds are used to help run and develop the football club, for example the establishment of youth and reserve teams, as well as community based initiatives.
 The board of FC United, in keeping with the club's core principals, is committed to ensuring that merchandise is only made available as long as supporters are keen to put money into their football club.
 All profits generated from official merchandise is put back into the club.